caderek/arrows/packages/multimethod/README.md

 and if that fails — by the `instanceof` operator.

 If the case value is a regular expression it will be matched against the result of the dispatch function by the `RegExp.prototype.test()` method.

+If the case value is the placeholder value `__` it always resolves to true, matches any input.
+It is useful to skip checks for some arguments.

 If the case value is an ordinary function, the dispatch function will be ignored, and the case value function will be executed with all provided arguments.
 Case value function should return a boolean value (or at least the output will be treated as such).